 - Avoid contact - take hygiene precautions when you are outside and wash your hands as soon as you are back indoors.
-Try to avoid touching surfaces and if possible, plan a route that does not require you to open gates.

 Grass cutting within cemeteries is being carried out using single operator tractor and ride on mower machinery.
 This means that there will be some areas left uncut and the cemetery may look untidy.

 The North Inch Golf Course is open.
 A number of rules and regulations have been introduced to ensure a safe environment for golfers and our staff.

 To access the golf course a player MUST:

 - Not have been out of the country in the last 14 days

 - Have a pre-reserved tee time booking on our online system or telephone.
 No play can be allowed unless pre-booked.